faouzioudouh/feedbacks/README.md

 - [x]   Use comment and rating filters to filter feedback items.
 - [x]   Make the application as responsive as possible for mobile phones, tablets, and desktops.
 - [x]   Match the provided design below as close as possible.
 - [x]   Do something creative with the extra data provided in the JSON file.
+(World Graph)

 ## Extra points

+- [x]   World Graph (Feedbacks and ratings average by country)
 - [x]   Pagination
 - [x]   Error handling
 - [x]   Api